SriHemaN/Workshop-/README.md

 - So It is required for us to offer guidance to the synthesizer to pick correct set of cells what do we call it as **CONSTRAINTS**.

+**CONSTRAINTS**

+      Note:

+      - Synthesis is constraint - driven.

+      - The designer guides the synthesis tool by providing constraints, i.e, information about the training and area requirements for the design.
+        The synthesis tool uses this information and tries to generate the smallest possible design that will satisfy the timing requirements.
+        Without any constraints specified, the synthesis tool will generate a non-optimal netlist, which might not satisfy the designer's requirements.